smaclell/smaclell.github.io/_drafts/exterminator-5-pull-request-explosion.md

 Dedupe
 ===============================================================================

 We didn't stop there.
 We could have.
 It would have been easy.
-Instead I wanted to finish the work we started and eliminate even more of the duplication throughout the code.
-With the fix now complete we could return the duplication that would have distracted us from fixing the original defect.
+I wanted to finish the work we started and eliminate the duplication I had seen earlier throughout the code.
+With the fix now complete we could change focus back to the duplication that would have distracted us from fixing the original defect.

 This time we tried to reduce how isolated the new changes were from the old code.
-Instead we tried to break up the work into small functional units which would eliminate all duplication in one area.
-Reviews would include more context and showed new classes being used in the same pull request they were introduced.
-This was still broken into several reviews which built on each other to streamline the process.
+Alternatively, we tried to break up the work into small functional units to eliminate all duplication one area at a time.
+Reviews would include more context and show new classes being used in the same pull request they were introduced.
+From the earlier pull requests we had a few occasions where it was hard to follow the flow across the many pull requests.
+The added context of these newer reviews would help this problem by clearly showing how new code was to be used.

-We tried to preserve isolating refactoring and deletions.
-There were some of the easiest reviews since they came near the end of the process and had a single responsibility.
+We tried to keep some refactoring and deletions in their own pull request separate from cleaning up the duplication.
+These were some of the easiest reviews since they focus on simpler changes with one clear intent.

-After these reviews were complete, I did one last review of everything together and made a few more modifications.
+After these code reviews were complete, I did one last scan of everything together then did one final pull request to clean up some loose ends.
 Some classes could be moved around, renamed or have reduced visibility.
 The many incremental steps made seeing the overall picture much harder.
-The final wrap up let us tie everything together and review our finished product.
+The final clean up let us tie everything together and review the finished product.

 What Did I Learn?
 ===============================================================================

 I feel like I learnt a lot throughout the process and had fun doing it.

-Using thin slices and many code reviews like this was not easy, but I think it was worth extra effort.
-The analysis, development, reviews and testing took weeks to do.
+Over time I started to develop some general guidelines when creating each pull request.
+These came from going through the process and helped provide direction for the individual changes.

+* Balance impact to existing code and establishing a context.
+* Reduce the risk and make safe changes.
+* Don't do very much at a time.
+* Solve one part of the problem.
+Repeat.

+Using small pull requests and many code reviews helped focus our development.
+We gained momentum as we kept going and were able to streamline the changes.
+Despite working in small increments, we managed to perform a moderate refactoring and fix defects safely.

 Each step of the way I would have felt comfortable shipping what we had merged.
+Even when we were reset in the middle of our work we were able to adjust our changes and continue.
+In fact having our pull requests interrupted by another merge has made me believe doing small frequent pull requests makes dealing with inevitable merge conflicts easier.

-Even now, weeks after the changes were wrapped up we are still learning from the process and results.
+Even now, weeks after the changes were wrapped up we are still learning from the process and ensuing discussions.
+I would definitely do it all over again and have several times in the subsequent weeks.
+Others on the team have tried variations on the same idea.
+Our reviews have been a very vibrant retrospective topic and I am sure we will continue to explore the ideas we first tried here.

-Over time the goal for individual changes morphed into:

-* Minimize the impact to existing code.
-* Reduce the risk.
-Make safe changes.
-* Don't do very much at a time.
-* Repeat.
+Would you try the same approach for your work?
+Would using more small pull requests help you ship better?
+Give it a shot!
+I hope you like it.

 <br />

 ### Footnotes

 <a id="ext-5-note-1" href="#reverse-ext-5-note-1">1.</a> I use the term
-  *pull request* quite a bit throughout this post. *Pull requests* are a common process that looks a little like this:
+  *pull request* quite a bit throughout this post interchangeably with code review. *Pull requests* are a common process that looks a little like this:

   1. Have an idea
   2. Branch the code